 NOTE: Before you can add a custom domain name, be sure you can validate ownership of the site by having access to the domain's DNS or the ability to add a meta tag to the current website header.

-To add a domain to a site go to Site -> Site Settings (Fig. 1).
+To add a domain to a site go to Site -> Site Administration (Fig. 1).

 Figure 1 - Site Settings dialog

 Now click Domains and then click Add Domain (Fig. 2).